veleminf/AutoAdal-5man/README.md

 ### **Automatic Buff Application**
 - **Shift + Right-Click** on buff NPCs to automatically get your buffs
 - Intelligently checks what buffs you need and applies them in the right order
-- Monitors buff duration and reapplies when they're about to expire
+- Intelligently reapplies buffs only if they are close to expiring, saving you time.

 ### **Smart Quest Automation**
 - Automatically accepts and completes specific buff-related quests (requires Badge of Justice or Token of Achievement)